mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-30-the-circle-dojo-model.md

 And then—often quietly—behavior settles back into familiar patterns.

-I’ve seen this repeatedly across years of experimentation inside **:contentReference[oaicite:0]{index=0}**, across multiple departments and teams, as well as in other organizations and in open, public experiments outside formal institutions.
+I’ve seen this repeatedly across years of experimentation inside large enterprises like SAP, across multiple departments and teams, as well as in small and medium sized organizations and in open, public experiments outside formal institutions.

 What follows is not a theory born from failure alone.
 It emerged from **where change worked, where it didn’t, and—most importantly—where it continued to move**.